 - Add more milk & sugar.
 Keep in mind that because you will be using a taro powder without creamer, you will need to add a bit more almond or oat milk and extra simple syrup.
 Adjust these to your taste.

 - Cook the boba fresh.
 You can make the tea and simple syrup well in advance, but cook the boba when you are ready to have your drink.
 Boba does not last more than a few hours after being cooked.
 Store them at room temperature while you prepare your tea, not in the fridge.
 The cold will make the boba hard.

 - Use bubble tea straws.
 Regular straws are too small for boba to pass through.
-Bubble tea straws are wide enough to be able to suck up the boba.
-Drinking bubble tea without a straw is not very satisfying.
+But boba straws are wide enough to be able to suck up the boba.
+Drinking boba tea without a straw is not very satisfying.
 The easiest place to find these straws is on Amazon for less than $10.

 This recipe does contain milk.
 However, it is easy to substitute the milk for almond milk or oat milk to make this milk tea dairy free.
 Also, make sure to buy a taro powder that contains non-dairy creamer.

 The bubble tea with the bright purple color is taro flavored!
-This is a massively popular flavor for bubble tea and distinguished by its vibrant purple color.
+This is a massively popular flavor and is distinguished by its vibrant purple color.

 Yes, there is some caffeine but not a lot.
 The only caffeine comes from the caffeine in the tea.
 There is no caffeine in the taro milk powder.

 Boba are chewy, tasteless tapioca balls, which have a gummy consistency.
-On their own, they don’t have much taste, but when they are coated in sugar and mixed into the milk tea, they absorb some of the flavor of the bubble tea.
+On their own, they don’t have much taste, but when they are coated in sugar and mixed into the milk tea, they absorb some of the flavor of the drink.